jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 Registration: When a Server is configured in Registered mode, it will be _listed_ when successfully registered by a Directory.
 Note that if a Directory is full, a Registered Server will not be _listed_ because it has not been successfully _registered_.
 Note in this case we prefer to say, "Register with a Directory".

 “Server List” This is the list of Servers maintained by a Directory.
-A Server registers with a Directory to be _listed_ in that Directory’s server list.
+A Server registers with a Directory to be _listed_ in that Directory’s _server list_.

 ## Units